SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 ## Binders

-Steeltoe Streams provides a Binder abstraction for use in connecting to physical destinations at the external middleware.
+Steeltoe Stream provides a Binder abstraction for use in connecting to physical destinations at the external middleware.
 This section provides information about the main concepts behind the Binder SPI, its main components, and implementation-specific details.
 This section is relevant to those developers who might be considering developing a binder for a specific messaging platform.

 ### Producers and Consumers